zimmermannlowbrass/python-p3-defining-schema-with-sqlalchemy/README.md

 ## Learning Goals

-- Use SQLAlchemy to simplify tasks from ORM and Advanced ORM.
+- Use an external library to simplify tasks from earlier ORM lessons.

 ***